 This is one of our favorite ways to surprise a family with a piano for Christmas.

 Your family will be delighted to see such a huge gift wrapped by the Christmas tree and will be excited to open it and see what’s inside!
-If you want to go the extra mile, print a picture of your piano onto a poster and put the poster inside the box.
+While you probably don’t want to keep the loaded box under your tree (they’re quite heavy), you can print a picture of your new piano onto a poster and put the poster inside the box.

 Most acoustic pianos come with a beautiful key that locks the lid.
 Put this in a little box with some tinsel and a letter or picture describing what it opens.